LEVOSALBUTAMOL

 Drug-Food Interaction: Limit alcohol intake since it may worsen the side effects like sleepiness and shakiness.

-Drug-Disease Interaction: Inform your doctor if you have heart, liver, kidney diseases, hyperthyroidism (overactive thyroid), stomach ulcer, seizure (fits), high blood pressure and diabetes.
+Drug-Disease Interaction: Inform your doctor if you have heart, liver, kidney diseases, hyperthyroidism (overactive thyroid), stomach ulcer, seizures (fits), high blood pressure and diabetes.

 Drug-Drug Interactions Checker List: